01bbae/chess-algorithm/README.md

 # Chess-Algorithm

-## Description
+## Description/Motivation

-The motivation behind modifying a chess algorithm that returns "good-enough" moves instead of just the best move is to enhance the player experience and increase the variety of possible gameplay scenarios.
-Currently, popular chess engines such as Stockfish are designed to evaluate and choose the most optimal move based on a given set of parameters, such as material advantage, piece mobility, and king safety.
-These popular chess engines use algorithms such as alpha-beta pruning, and mini-max algorithm.
+The motivation for modifying a chess algorithm to generate "good-enough" moves instead of solely the best move is to enhance the player experience and offer a more diverse set of gameplay scenarios.
+Current chess engines, such as Stockfish, use algorithms like alpha-beta pruning and mini-max to select the optimal move based on factors like material advantage, piece mobility, and king safety.
+While this approach has led to powerful and reliable chess engines, it may be problematic for players who want to learn while playing.

-While this approach has been successful in producing strong and reliable chess engines, it can also lead to repetitive gameplay and lack of variety.
-Players may feel like they are always playing against the same strategy, which can become monotonous over time.

-By introducing a chess algorithm that returns good-enough moves, players are given a wider range of options to choose from.
-These moves may not be the absolute best, but they can still be strong and strategically sound, providing a fresh and varied gameplay experience.
-Additionally, players may find it more challenging and enjoyable to play against a chess engine that is not always making the optimal move.
+By introducing a chess algorithm that generates multiple viable moves, players have a broader range of options to choose from, allowing them to select moves that align with their play-style and chess openings.
+Although these moves may not be the absolute best, they are still strategically sound and can offer a unique gameplay experience.
+Additionally, playing against a chess engine that does not always choose the optimal move may make the game more challenging and enjoyable.

-Overall, the goal of this project is to add an element of unpredictability and excitement to chess gameplay, while still maintaining a high level of strategic and tactical sophistication.

 ## Setup: